 On March 17, 2020, the City Council unanimously voted (5-0) to declare a local emergency in response to COVID-19.
-The declaration of a local emergency enables the City to be more efficient and effective in its response to the outbreak, puts in place a framework that supports the continuity of essential public safety services, seeks and utilizes mutual aid, and ensures the City has all available tools at its disposal to keep the community safe.
+The declaration of a local emergency has enabled the City to be more efficient and effective in its response to the outbreak, put in place a framework that supports the continuity of essential public safety services, enables the City to seek and utilize mutual aid, and ensures the City has all available tools at its disposal to keep the community safe.
 The declaration also allowed the City to seek reimbursement of funds from the State and Federal government.

-With only essential services being provided, the City of Carson saw a declining number of daily cases due to social distancing and other restrictive measures.
-After the Governor's implementation of reopening phases, which were intended to jump start the state's economy, there has been a massive surge in positive COVID-19 cases.
+When only essential services were being provided, the City of Carson saw a decline in the number of daily cases due to social distancing and other restrictive measures.
+After the Governor's implementation of reopening phases, which were intended to jump start the state's economy, there was a surge in positive COVID-19 cases.
 The Governor identified multiple counties throughout the state of California where this was a concern, including Los Angeles County, and reversed course to restrict some businesses and temporarily close others.

-The City has seen a rise in the number of employees who have tested positive for the COVID-19 virus.
-This has led the City Manager to reduce services back to those that are essential and to reduce visitation by the public to City Hall by limiting appointments to two (2) days a week.
-To further combat and slow the spread of COVID-19, the following additional measures have been set in place:
+The City also saw a rise in the number of employees who tested positive for the COVID-19 virus.
+This led the City Manager to reduce services back to those that are essential and to reduce visitation by the public to City Hall by limiting appointments to two (2) days a week.
+To further combat and slow the spread of COVID-19, the following additional measures were set in place: